wizgrav/clubber/README.md

 The energy per midi note will be contained in the Clubber.notes array.
 Two mechanisms are provided by the library itself called 'bands' and 'rects'.
 Both are implemented as closures that when called, will process the current note energies and update a Float32Array of 4 elements.
 Their output can be passed directly to webgl shaders as vec4s.
 The data coming from both mechanisms are readily usable as modulators but they can also be aggregated through time for more elaborate transitions etc.

-Both type of processors are defined as rectanglar windows on the midi spectrum using the properties "from" - "to" to declare a range of midi notes to watch and "low" - "high" properties for the respective energy thresholds, expressed as midi velocities (0-127).
+Both type of processors are defined as rectangular windows on the midi spectrum using the properties "from" - "to" to declare a range of midi notes to watch and "low" - "high" properties for the respective energy thresholds, expressed as midi velocities (0-127).
 The two type of objects mainly differ on the output metrics they provide which are always normalized floats(0-1).

 Bands deal mainly with notes and produce these metrics:

 * the strongest note (where the highest energy is) (x)
 * the power weighted average of all notes (y)
 * the power of the strongest note (z)
-* the average energy of all notes (w)
+* the average energy of all active notes (w)

-Rects do more straight forward measurements of the midi spectrum and produce:
+Rects do more straight forward measurements on the midi spectrum and produce:

-* the average bin where activity took place (x)
+* the average midi bin where activity took place (x)
-* the average bin again, but weighted by power (y)
+* the average midi bin again, but weighted by power (y)
 * the ratio of active vs inactive bins in the window (z)
 * the area covered by note power relative to the window size (w)

 Note that if a rect would cover just a single octave of midi notes, it's "y" element would be identical to a band's "y" covering the same range.
 Bands don't really take octaves into acount as it's expected that the developer will separate bass from tremble by defining several bands.
 Rects provide some insight on bass vs treble within the same window because they count bin indexes normally where as bands mod(%) them with 12 to get notes.

 These two object types provide 8 of the most meaningful metrics as discovered in practice.
-They are split for convenience(packing them in vec4s).
-Both types provide exponential smoothing for the values.
-This is controlled by the "smooth" property when instantiating them.
+They are split for convenience(grouping them in vec4s).
+Both types provide exponential smoothing for the values which is controlled by the "smooth" option when instantiating them.
 This takes a 4 element array of normalized floats as factors for the smoothing of each respective measurement.
 A value of 1 means instant change and as it goes down to 0 it smooths more.
 A negative value for an element activates the snap mode.
-In this mode when the value rises it gets smoothed by the "snap" property which should normally be fast (default is 0.33 which is pretty fast) but when falling, it instead uses the abs(value) as the factor.
+In this mode when the energy rises it gets smoothed by the factor define as the "snap" option which should normally be fast (default is 0.33 which is pretty fast) and when falling, it instead uses the abs(value) as the factor.
 This comes in handy for eg kicks which you would want to rise fast but slowly fade down, so you would use something like -0.1 or something like that.
-There's a single "snap" factor for all elements and it can be overriden in the options.
+There's a single "snap" factor for all measurements of the object and it can be overriden in the options.

 ```javascript
 // clubber here is the instantiated object from above